 In order to strengthen the concentration and continuity of retail within the Town Center, a number of modifications to the existing parking requirements are included.
 The minimum number of parking stalls by use, as detailed in the Dana Point Zoning Code, applies within the Town Center.
 However, within the proposed parking district, which extends from Blue Lantern to Golden Lantern within the Town Center (as shown on the Parking Strategy diagram on page 17), the developer may pay a fee for off-site public parking in lieu of providing on-site parking for retail and restaurant uses.
+See Insert A on following page.

 Several diagrams of pedestrian-oriented parking solutions follow on the next page.